 Today we hired a cab from inside the terminal.
 The driver had the same uniform shirt as another cab nearby which added to his credibility.
 I openly texted the cab number to a friend, a common security practice in Managua.
 He drove in a sane manner to the Mayoreo terminal, paid the fee to enter the terminal, rather than dumping us on the street nearby, and parked next to the lane for the Matagalpa bus.
 He hopped out of the cab and got our bags from the trunk.
 Quite a contrast to crazy cabbie from a few years ago.

 Speaking of cabs.
 One time we travelled from Chinandega to Matagalpa.
 The van that goes between the two sits in the terminal in Chinandega at seven am and leaves when it is full of passengers.
 We arrived just before nine on a bus from Somotillo where we had been working for Food for the Hungry.
 Once we got on the van they needed only one more passenger and a passenger arrived shortly and we left.
-We talked to a person from Pennsylvania.
+We talked to a person from the States.
 He had been travelling around Central America for three months without being able to speak a word of Spanish.
 His survival technique was simple.
 When he was ready to go to the next town he would have somebody at the hotel call the next hotel and make reservations for him and have them write the name and address of the hotel on a scrap of paper.
 He would show this paper to the bus drivers and cab drivers along the way until he got where he was going.
 We shared a cab with him to his hotel and then the cab dropped us off at our hotel.
 That was a nice hotel but in a inconvenient location.
 Inconvenient to walking around town, but convenient to the bus.
 The incoming and outgoing Managua buses stopped there.
 We had no idea at the time and stayed on the bus to the terminal.
 That was the only time we have stayed there, but we see it each time we arrive at or leave Matagalpa by bus.

 Another time at the bus terminal in Matagalpa we went out with the crush of arriving bus passengers and got ourselves into a cab with a couple of others.
 At that time the Matagalpa taxis had a fixed fare for anywhere in the downtown core of Matagalpa.
 I had said we were going to the El Castillo hotel.
 It is a bed and breakfast overlooking the cathedral.
 When I asked to confirm we would only be paying the set fare.
 The cabbie said that it would be higher.
 I said I would only pay the lower rate.
 He slammed on the brakes, stopping in the middle of the street.
 He ordered us out of the cab and leaped out of the cab himself, grabbed our bags out of the trunk and dropped them in the street and drove off.
-WE walked to the next corner, flagged down the cab and paid the set fare to El Castillo.
+We walked to the next corner, flagged down the cab and paid the set fare to El Castillo.
 I figured out later that he must have been thinking we wanted to go to El Castillo de Chocolate.
 It is a place where they make artisanal chocolate bars and give tours explaining and demonstrating the making of chocolate form cacao.
 It is a bit out of town and would definitely be a higher fare.
 We’ve been there once in the past.
 I would encourage everybody to give it a tour at least once.